CalCraven/atools/README.md

-A collection of initialization and analysis routines used for the initialization of monolayers.
+A collection of initialization and analysis routines primarily focused on monolayer systems.

 These tools are used in the `signac` projects for the terminal group screenings.